Colin Munro: International career

 On 4 November 2017, in the second T20I of the Indian tour, Munro scored his second Twenty20 International century, becoming the second New Zealander (after McCullum) and fourth overall to score two T20I centuries.
 He was also the first batsman to score two T20I centuries in a year.
-New Zealand won the match by 40 runs and 3-match series was levelled 1-1 with his all-round contribution.
+New Zealand won the match by 40 runs and 3-match series was levelled 1–1 with his all-round contribution.

 During the series against West Indies, Munro moved up to open in the limited overs formats.
 On 3 January 2018, during the series against the West Indies, he became the first player to score three centuries in T20I cricket.
 With this feat, he became the no.1 T20I batsman in the world, while Ish Sodhi claimed the no.1 T20I bowler ranking at the same time, making them the first Black Caps pair to top the respective lists since Brendon McCullum and Daniel Vettori in 2008 and 2009.

 In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.

 Munro experienced indifferent form opening in ODIs against the Indian cricket team in New Zealand in 2018-19 but had more success in the T20s and was Player Of The Match in the 3rd match with a rapid 72.
 His form reflected that of the NZ team.

 In March 2019, he was named as the ANZ International Men's T20 Player of the Year at the annual New Zealand Cricket awards.
 The following month, he was named in New Zealand's squad for the 2019 Cricket World Cup.

+On 10 May 2024, he announced his retirement from international cricket.